Millington Klantyre’s room, in the Salonikos Rest Inn (12 Fyrmont 997 AC)

 “There are too many ears downstairs and for a little guy, your voice carries too much when you get excited,” teased Gotryk.
 Aidan snorted.
 The priest then turned and addressed Janice , “..the floor is yours.”

 Janice waited till everyone got into position before she began.
-Montano filled his glass with ale from one of the pitchers, leaned up against the wall near the window while Mills sat back down in his chair – the only one in the room.
+Content Not Found: montano filled his glass with ale from one of the pitchers, leaned up against the wall near the window while Mills sat back down in his chair – the only one in the room.

 “Well I was speaking to Tom Eskarden back in Armstead…”